dkaramitros/pyDyBulbs/README.md

 A series of functions to support the computations is provided in `stokes.py`.
 Details on their arguments and outputs are provided in docstrings.

-The use of these functions is demonstrated in `example.py`.
+The use of these functions for practical applications is demonstrated in `example.py`.

+Typical plots can be produced using `plot.py`.

 ## Contributors